ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

 # One variable function fitting
 This project implements the fitting of a continuous and limited real-valued function defined in a closed interval of the reals.
-The function fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2.0.0 & Keras; it requires also NumPy and MatPlotLib libraries.
+The function fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2 & Keras; TensorFlow 2 & Keras; it requires TensorFlow 2.0.0 or 2.1.0 library and also NumPy and MatPlotLib libraries.

 It contains four python programs:
  - **fx_gen.py** generates a synthetic dataset file invoking a one-variable real function on an real interval.